 Instructions

-• In a large skillet, heat the olive oil over low-medium heat.
-Make meatballs about 10-12 at a time, depending on the size.
-Working in batches, lightly fry on both sides until golden.
-Drain on paper towels or use a slotted spoon to lift from the oil and add to the pot of hot tomato sauce.
-Carefully stir occasionally, taking care not to break apart the meatballs.
-Continue to cook on a gentle simmer for 2 hours.
+- In a large skillet with deep sides, heat the olive oil over low-medium heat.
+Working in batches, lightly fry the meatballs on both sides until just lightly golden, don't overdo it.
+Briefly drain on paper towels or use a slotted spoon to lift from the oil and add the meatballs to the pot of nearby simmering tomato sauce to finish cooking.
+Carefully stir occasionally, taking care not to break the meatballs apart.
+Continue to cook on a gentle simmer for 1-2 hours – simmering bubbles should just barely break the surface of the sauce, don't overcook the meatballs.**

 Notes